storyblok/field-type-examples/folder-selection/README.md

 <h1>
 <img src="assets/icon.svg" height="26px">
-Folder Selection Field Type
+Folder Selection Field Plugin
 </h1>

-A custom field-type for Storyblok that allow users to select folders from the space using a dropdown.
+A custom field-plugin for Storyblok that allow users to select folders from the space using a dropdown.

 ![screenshot.gif](docs/screenshot.png)